sebaslogen/resaca/README.md

 Article about this library: [Every Composable deserves a ViewModel](https://engineering.q42.nl/compose/)

-// TODO: Multiplatform, KeysInScope, separate in multiple readmes or website

 # Resaca 🍹

 The right scope for objects and View Models in Android [Compose](https://developer.android.com/jetpack/compose).